pymc-devs/pytensor/doc/extending/graphstructures.rst

 :class:`Type`
 -------------

-A :class:`Type` in Aesara provides static information (or constraints) about data objects in a graph.
-The information provided by :class:`Type`\s allows Aesara to perform rewrites and produce more efficient compiled code.
+A :class:`Type` in Pytensor provides static information (or constraints) about data objects in a graph.
+The information provided by :class:`Type`\s allows Pytensor to perform rewrites and produce more efficient compiled code.

-Every symbolic :class:`Variable` in an Aesara graph has an associated :class:`Type` instance, and :class:`Type`\s also serve as a means of constructing :class:`Variable` instances.
+Every symbolic :class:`Variable` in an Pytensor graph has an associated :class:`Type` instance, and :class:`Type`\s also serve as a means of constructing :class:`Variable` instances.
 In other words, :class:`Type`\s and :class:`Variable`\s go hand-in-hand.

-For example, :ref:`aesara.tensor.irow <libdoc_tensor_creation>` is an instance of a :class:`Type` and it can be used to construct variables as follows:
+For example, :ref:`pytensor.tensor.irow <libdoc_tensor_creation>` is an instance of a :class:`Type` and it can be used to construct variables as follows:

->>> from aesara.tensor import irow
+>>> from pytensor.tensor import irow
 >>> irow()
 <TensorType(int32, (1, ?))>